keboola/developers-docs/cli/templates/structure/index.md

   - It is displayed on the template detail page.
 - `README.md` file in the template [src directory](#template):
   - Detailed information, changelog, data model ...
-  - It is by default collapsed on the template detail page, in the `More Details` section.
+  - It is, by default, collapsed on the template detail page in the `More Details` section.

 ### Versioning

 A template is identified by `<repository>/<template-id>/<version>`,  e.g., `keboola/my-template/1.2.3`.
-Each template version is stored in a separate directory, see the [directory structure](#template).
+Each template version is stored in a separate directory; see the [directory structure](#template).

 Templates use [semantic versioning](https://semver.org/):
 - Version format is `<major>.<minor>.<patch>`.
-- For example, `v1.2.3`, prefix `v` is optional.
+- For example, `v1.2.3`; the prefix `v` is optional.
 - Versions are defined in the [repository manifest](#manifest).
 - Multiple versions of the template may be available at the same time.
 - By default, the latest stable version is applied.
 - Users don't have to enter the full version.
 For example:
   - `my-template/v1` references the latest available version `1.x.x`.
   - `my-template/v1.4` references the latest available version `1.4.x`.
-- Name of the version directory doesn't matter.
+- The name of the version directory doesn't matter.
-  - It is recommended to call the directory according to the `<major>` version.
+  - It is recommended that the directory be called according to the `<major>` version.
-  - For example, for version `3.2.1` the directory name should be `v3`.
+  - For example, for version `3.2.1`, the directory name should be `v3`.

 #### New Version

-For **small changes** in the template, it is recommended to update the existing version.
+It is recommended that the existing version be updated for **small changes** in the template.
 - Increment `<minor>` or `<patch>` part of the version in the [repository manifest](#manifest).
-- Changes will be clearly visible in git history, because the changes are made in an existing directory.
+- Changes will be clearly visible in git history because the changes are made in an existing directory.
-- Overwritten old version of the template will not be available.
+- The overwritten old version of the template will not be available.
-- User will be able to upgrade to the new version.
+- Users will be able to upgrade to the new version.
-- User will NOT be able to rollback.
+- Users will **not** be able to roll back.

-For **larger changes** in the template, it is recommended to create a new `<major>` version.
+For **more significant changes** in the template, it is recommended to create a new `<major>` version.
 - Copy the directory with the latest version, e.g., `v3` -> `v4`.
 - Make changes and register the new version in the [repository manifest](#manifest), e.g., `4.0.0`.
-- User will be able to upgrade to the new version, e.g., `v3` -> `v4`.
+- Users will be able to upgrade to the new version, e.g., `v3` -> `v4`.
-- User will be able to rollback, e.g., `v4` -> `v3`.
+- Users will be able to roll back, e.g., `v4` -> `v3`.

 ### Manifest